facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 The last step makes sure that the JavaScript behaves transparently to chosen architecture.

-For a Fabric Component, the source of truth is the `<YourModule>NativeComponent.js` (or `.ts`) spec file.
+For a Fabric Native Component, the source of truth is the `<YourModule>NativeComponent.js` (or `.ts`) spec file.
 The app accesses the spec file like this:

 ```ts
 import MyComponent from 'your-component/src/index';